motrieu/prog-data-sci/README.md

 This module contains the functionality and output of webscraping in the project.
 It contains:

- - datasci/exp folder: Contains the scripts scraping the top 250 movies on IMDb, the top 100 celebs and the reviews fo the movie "Home Alone".
+ - datasci/exp folder: Contains the scripts scraping the top 250 movies on IMDb (movie_scraper), the top 100 celebs (celeb_scraper) and the reviews fo the movie "Home Alone" (ha_scraper).
+ - imdb_top_250.csv: the resulting data from movie_scraper
+ - imdb_top_100_celebs.csv: the resulting data from celeb_scraper
+ - home_alone_reviews_enhanced.csv: the resulting data from ha_scraper
+ - this README.me
- -
+ - .gitignore

 # How to run
 Before you run the code, it can be beneficial to have set up a virtual environment.
-Make sure your VS code interpreter is set to this python bin.
-If you use the command line make sure to activate the environment before running any python operations by

-- Linux/ Mac: ./venv/scripts/activate
-- Win: ./venv/scripts/Activate.ps1
+EXPLAIN HOW?

 After you have activated your virtual environment, you can start running the code.
 Navigate into the directory and execute each script seperately.